-- are led by earlier career scientists (graduate students, post-docs or those within three years of graduation)
+- are led by earlier career scientists (graduate students, post-docs or those within 3 years of graduation);

-- feature opportunities for project organizers to grow their advocacy skills and leadership
+- feature opportunities for project organizers to grow their advocacy skills and leadership; and/or

 Please review our criteria and rubric and the Science Network statement on diversity, equity, and inclusion.

 For resources on building community and taking action online, see our Scientist Advocacy Toolkit.